RachealN/API-Store-Manager-EndPoints/README.md

 ***Admin can delete the product***'/api/v2/resources/product/<int:product_id>'

-RUNNING TESTS
+#RUNNING TESTS

 Run ```pytest``` in the commandline

 Do ```pip install pytest``` to install it

-DEPLOYMENT
+#DEPLOYMENT

-This app is deployed on heroku
+This app is deployed on heroku, how to get started on deploying on heroku

 ```-install Heroku CLI
 -pip install gunicorn